Cilantro rice is a colorful and flavorful Latin side dish. It pairs well with nearly every protein and is quick and easy to make.

 Serve this cilantro rice warm or cold.

-It’s the perfect accompaniment to Mexican or Latin dishes, and is great for picnics or potlucks.
+Cilantro Rice is the perfect accompaniment to Mexican or Latin dishes, and is great for picnics or potlucks.
 Michelle got the recipe from Epicurious, but I got it from her, so I just call it, “Michelle’s Cilantro Rice”.
 I love to pair it with Slow-Cooker Green Chile Pork Colorado or Quick Chicken Tacos.
 For a vegetarian or vegan version, simply substitute the chicken broth for vegetable broth.

 Some of the items used in this post are available at my Amazon affiliate link with no additional cost to you.